snotwadd20/ClickerFramework/README.md

 # ClickerFramework

+This is a framework of Unity scripts to support creating a Clicker/Idle/Iterative type game (Candy Box, Cookie Clicker, Dirt Inc, etc).

 Framework currently only supports one primary Resource.
 Extra currencies might be added later via a new system.
 I've included a demo Unity Scene (TestScene) with most of these things hooked up and working in a very simple way.